 Hair analysis was involved in a case prosecuted in 1980 by the Los Angeles City Attorney's Office.
 According to the official press release, Benjamin Colimore and his wife, Sarah, owners of a health-food store, would take hair samples from customers in order to diagnose and treat various conditions.
 Prosecution was initiated after a customer complained that the Colimores had said she had a bad heart valve and was suffering from abscesses of the pancreas, arsenic in her system, and benign growths of the liver, intestine, and stomach-all based on analysis of her hair.
 Two substances were prescribed, an "herbal tea" which turned out to be only milk sugar, and "Arsenicum," another milk-sugar product that contained traces of arsenic.
 Another sample of hair was taken when the customer returned to the store five weeks later.
 She was told that the earlier conditions were gone, but that she now had lead in her stomach.
 A government investigator received similar diagnosis and treatment.
 After pleading "no contest" to one count of practicing medicine without a license, the Colimores were fined $2,000, given a sixty-day suspended jail sentence, and placed on probation for two years.

 In 1985, in response to a petition by the Federal Trade Commission (FTC), a federal judge issued a permanent injunction against Arthur, Ethel and Alan Furman and any business through which they might act.
 The order forbids "holding themselves out . . . to persons other than health professionals, as being able, on the basis of hair analysis, to measure accurately the elemental content of a person's body or to recommend vitamin, mineral or other dietary supplements which can correct chemical excesses and deficiencies in a person's body."
-Arthur Furman, who had practiced dentistry in Maryland, had surrendered his dental license in 1984 after the Maryland Board of Dental Examiners began disciplinary procedings related to a 1982 conviction for practice-related mail fraud.
+Arthur Furman, who had practiced dentistry in Maryland, had surrendered his dental license in 1984 after the Maryland Board of Dental Examiners began disciplinary procedings after a conviction for mail fraud that involved submitting fraudulent claims to insurance companies .